Blue Jays ownership involved in bringing Bautista back

-TORONTO (AP) — Blue Jays general manager Ross Atkins says ownership got involved in the re-signing of veteran Jose Bautista.
+TORONTO (AP) — Blue Jays general manager Ross Atkins said ownership got involved in the re-signing of veteran Jose Bautista.

-Atkins says the desire of Edward Rogers, the controlling shareholder of Rogers Communication, to help was “abundantly clear.”
-He says Thursday that thanks to Rogers, they don’t have to rebuild.
+Atkins said Thursday the desire of Edward Rogers, the controlling shareholder of Rogers Communication, to help was “abundantly clear.”
+He said thanks to Rogers, they don’t have to rebuild.

 The free agent slugger looked like he might sign elsewhere but agreed to an $18.5 million, one-year contract this week that includes mutual options for more years.